kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 ## Data science pipeline

-In this tutorial, the data science pipeline uses the [`LinearRegression`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) implementation from the [scikit-learn](https://scikit-learn.org/stable/) library.
+The data science pipeline uses the [`LinearRegression`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) implementation from the [scikit-learn](https://scikit-learn.org/stable/) library.

-### Create the data science pipeline
+### Generate a new pipeline template

 Run the following command to create the `data_science` pipeline.
 If you are using the tutorial created by the spaceflights starter, you can omit this step: